-For each floor at l/4" = l' scale (except as stated below), showing: (1) overall dimensions, (2) functional arrangement, (3) label all rooms and spaces, (4) interior colors and finishes and exterior colors in tabular form.
+For each floor at $\frac{1}{4}$ " = 1' scale (except as stated below), showing: (1) overall dimensions, (2) functional arrangement, (3) label all rooms and spaces, (4) interior colors and finishes and exterior colors in tabular form.

 On a case-by-case basis, a smaller scale can be used for large, open structures, subject to discussion at the Pre-Negotiation Conference.
-If a smaller scale is approved and used, congested areas such as toilet rooms, mechanical or electrical equipment rooms, for example, must be enlarged to a minimum scale of $\frac{1}{4}$ " = 1'.
+If a smaller scale is approved and used, congested areas such as toilet rooms, mechanical or electrical equipment rooms, and so forth, must be enlarged to a minimum scale of $\frac{1}{4}$ " = 1'.